-The SEC should provide guidance on how registrants should report GHG emissions in light of the prohibition on GHG reporting set forth in Section 437 of CAA.
-Section 437 of the CAA states that "[n]otwithstanding any other provision of law, none of the funds made available in this or any other Act may be used to implement any provision in rule, if that provision requires mandatory reporting of greenhouse gas emissions from manure management systems."
-Section 437 prohibits all agencies government-wide-including the SEC-from using funds to require mandatory reporting of GHG emissions from manure management systems.
-This prohibition extends to the use of non-appropriations funds (e.g., Section 31 fees) as money received by the government would be deposited in the Treasury per the Miscellaneous Receipts Act, and use of such funds would still be considered a federal appropriation.
-Under the Proposed Rules, presumably, registrants would be required to disclose GHG emissions from manure management systems as the Proposed Rules provide no guidance with respect to how a registrant should exclude such emissions from its GHG emissions disclosure and manure management is a significant part of dairy, meat, poultry and protein production.
+emissions from manure management systems.9 This prohibition extends to the use of nonappropriations funds (e.g., Section 31 fees) as money received by the government would be deposited in the Treasury per the Miscellaneous Receipts Act, and use of such funds would still be considered a federal appropriation.
+10 Under the Proposed Rules, presumably, registrants would be required to disclose GHG emissions from manure management systems as the Proposed Rules provide no guidance with respect to how a registrant should exclude such emissions from its GHG emissions disclosure and manure management is a significant part of dairy, meat, poultry and protein production.

-Manure management systems are ubiquitous features of farms and ranches, and our members are concerned with the lack of guidance with respect to the CAA prohibition and the SEC's Proposed Rules.
+Manure management systems are ubiquitous features of farms, and our members are concerned with the lack of guidance with respect to the CAA prohibition and the SEC's Proposed Rules.
 Therefore, our organizations and members recommend that the SEC should clearly indicate that registrants that operate manure management systems are not required to disclose such GHG emissions and provide guidance to registrants and auditors on how they should exclude such emissions from their respective mandatory GHG disclosures.